A wide back doesn’t only make your upper body look good, but it has many benefits for your posture and overall fitness.

 Do Rows Make Your Back Wider or Thicker?

 Rows can make your back both wider and thicker depending on how you perform them.
-Doing rows with a narrower grip works your lats, which targets back width.
+Doing rows with a close grip works your lats, which targets back width.
 Doing rows with flared elbows targets the muscles in your upper back, which gives you a thicker back.

 Get an Eye-Catching V-Taper With a Wider Back